 - Jabs are the challenges that you can see coming.
 Leaders can reasonably assess the different levels of awareness that people impacted by the change have – which allows them to plan accordingly.
 For example, with IT problems, it’s reasonable to expect high levels of awareness from IT staff, but lower levels of understanding from finance or HR teams.

 - Right hooks are trickier, like varying adoption speeds within a team.
 People bring their own values, experiences and tolerance for uncertainty.
 Some are early adopters.
 Others wait for a more ‘sure thing’.
-Their past change experiences also come into play.
+People’s past change experiences also come into play.
 Have they gone well?
-Was the person supported appropriately?
+Did they get appropriate support?
 Were the changes effective?

 3. Change Requires Bandwidth